 by Ezra Jack Keats

-Ezra Jack Keats’ Caldecott Medal winner, The Snowy Day, has been a staple of winter for over 50 years.
-In it, Peter wakes to freshly fallen snow and does what children everywhere love to do.
-He bundles up and enjoys a wonderful day of snowy adventures.
+Ezra Jack Keats’ Caldecott Medal winner, The Snowy Day, has been a staple of winter reading for 50 years.
+In it, Peter wakes to freshly fallen snow and does what children everywhere love to do: he bundles up and enjoys a day of snowy adventures.
 But beware … the best place to play with snow is outside in the cold!